Entertainment News | Emmy Awards Postponed Till January Amid Hollywood Strikes | LatestLY

 Los Angeles [US], August 10 (ANI): The 2023 Emmy Awards have officially been rescheduled.
-Amidst the ongoing WGA and SAG-AFTRA strikes, the 75th annual ceremony which was scheduled to air on September 18 has been postponed.
+Amidst the ongoing Writers Guild of America (WGA) and SAG-AFTRA strikes, the 75th annual ceremony which was scheduled to air on September 18 has been postponed.
 The Television Academy and FOX jointly announced on Thursday that the telecast will air on January 15, 2024, reported People.

+The strike has been met with solidarity from the Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA), as both unions fight for improved wages and working conditions in the entertainment industry.

 "As the Emmy Awards celebrates its 75th Anniversary, the show will broadcast live on FOX coast-to-coast from the Peacock Theater at LA Live and will honor the talented performers, writers, directors, and craftspeople whose work has entertained, inspired, and connected viewers across the globe throughout the past year," an official statement read.